Waiapu County: "Ghost" townships

 The pattern of a large section of the East Coast was completely altered by the diversion of traffic from the coastline to the inland route.
-For many years Port Awanui had three hotels, a courthouse, police station, post office, three stores and a wool store.
+For many years, Port Awanui had three hotels, a courthouse, a police station, a post office, three stores and a wool store.
 Nothing now remains to indicate that it was once a very busy locality.
-Tuparoa had two hotels, post office, two large stores, boarding-house, stables, smithy, wool store and dumping shed.
+Tuparoa had two hotels, a post office, two large stores, a boarding-house, stables, smithy, wool store and dumping shed.
 It, too, has been shorn of most of its former glory.
 Waipiro Bay (for many years the county headquarters) has lost two of the three large stores which it formerly boasted, besides a wool store, saddler's shop and a smithy.
-On the other hand, Ruatoria has blossomed from a sparsely-settled junction known as "The Cross Roads" into a substantial township, and Te Puia (now the county headquarters) has become a popular spa.
+On the other hand, Ruatoria has blossomed from a sparsely settled junction known as "The Cross Roads" into a substantial township, and Te Puia (now the county headquarters) has become a popular spa.

 Tokomaru Harbour Board is the only harbour board in New Zealand that has never levied a harbour rate.
-In 1911 it built a wharf at a cost of £10,000, and, in 1914, made substantial improvements.
+In 1911, it built a wharf at a cost of £10,000, and, in 1914, made substantial improvements.
 [A jetty had been built at Te Ariuri in 1906.
 Mr. McCracken (who carried out the work) used large manuka trunks obtained from "Mangaroa" for piles.
-A wool store was then erected and a dumping plant installed.]
-In 1925 some rocks were removed, enabling vessels drawing up to 11 ft 6 in to berth.
-Two years later the board bought the New Zealand Shipping Co.'s brick wool sheds, etc., for £13,000.
+A wool store was then erected, and a dumping plant installed.]
+In 1925, some rocks were removed, enabling vessels drawing up to 11 ft 6 in to berth.
+Two years later, the board bought the New Zealand Shipping Co.'s brick wool sheds, etc., for £13,000.
 A new wharf and approach were built in 1940 at a cost of £28,300.
 The port's busiest years were from 1913 to 1916, when 400 vessels (aggregate tonnage, about 400,000) were handled annually.
 As in the case of other small ports, it suffered a heavy decline in business when—during the Second World War—it was excluded from the itineraries of Home vessels.